softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

     * It is a mandatory attribute for pre-set configuration bare metal server provisioning.
     * *Optional*

-**Custom bare metal server / Quote based custom bare metal server provisionig attributes**
+**Custom bare metal server / Quote based custom bare metal server provisioning attributes**

 * `public_vlan_id` | *int*
     * Public VLAN which is to be used for the public network interface of the instance.
 Accepted values can be found [here](https://control.softlayer.com/network/vlans).
 Click on the desired VLAN and note the id number in the URL.